dobromir-hristov/vuelidate-error-extractor/docs-source/form_wrapper.md

 ### Single Error Extractor
 When using with the `SingleErrorExtractor` component, its required to pass а **name** prop to each error extractor.
 That is a string representing the field's key in the form.

-That way the `singleErrorExtractor` can look into the `formWrapper` validator and get the proper validations.
+That way the `singleErrorExtractor` can look into the `FormWrapper` component and get the proper validations.

-Using the `name` prop, the error message `attribute` is guessed from the global `$vuelidateErrorExtractor.attributes` object.
+Using the `name` prop, the error message `attribute` is picked from the globally defined upon setup `attributes` object.

 ### Multi Error Extractor